matteocodogno/CipherQuest/README.md

 ## Usage

 Tu run the project, execute the following command `./mvnw spring-boot:run`, it will start the application on port 8080 and 'cause we have `spring-boot-docker-compose` dependency, it will also start a docker container with a postgres database and a large language models server (ollama).

+The first time you have to download `llama3` model, you can do it by running the following command `curl http://localhost:11435/api/pull -d '{ "name": "llama3" }'`.

 ## Features